nxp-upstream/zephyr/rfc.md

 ## Proposed Change

-### Hybrid Architecture
+### Architecture

-This RFC applies a pragmatic, hybrid cache model with 2 layers.
+This RFC applies a pragmatic cache model with 2 layers.
 It preserves the existing, user-facing `sys_cache_*` APIs while introducing an internal device-cache layer.
 This somehow mirrors Linux: arch-owned CPU cache + “outer” cache drivers (e.g., PL310, LLCC) and a cacheinfo-style introspection.

 ```text
 ┌─────────────────────────────────────────┐